Estimated reading time: 6 minutes

 They brighten up the room.

-We all head a great lunch and shared stories from years gone bye!
+We all had a great lunch and shared stories from years gone by, some of which were actually true!

 Sydney was keeping the far end of the table busy!